henrysky/galpy_cuda_demo/README.rst

 ---------------------------------

 - Compatible NVIDIA graphics card (`List of supported GPU`_)
-- You have the latest NVIDIA driver and CUDA 10.0 installed as well as added to PATH (`Installation guide`_)
+- You have the latest NVIDIA driver and CUDA 10.0 installed
+- You have CUDA 10.0 path added to environment variable (e.g. for Windows ``C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0`` or Linux ``/usr/local/cuda-10.0/bin/nvcc``)
 - You have Python >=3.6 installed, Anaconda is recommended (`Download Anaconda`_)
 - You have downloaded this repository (``git clone https://github.com/henrysky/galpy_cuda_demo``)